 - Guide customer choices

-- Explain the wine flavours better for those who are inexperienced
+- Explain the wine flavors better for those who are inexperienced

 - Help establish your restaurant as specialized in certain wines

-When choosing how to rearrange your menu, keep in mind that high profit items should be listed first and some should be placed in the middle region as the eye is usually drawn to these regions of a page.
+When choosing how to rearrange your establishment's menu, keep in mind that high-profit items should be listed first and some should be placed in the middle region as the eye is usually drawn to these regions of a page.
 However, less profitable items are usually listed at the end.

 A wine list shouldn't have more than thirty to fifty wines on it, and that includes all types of wine offered in your restaurant.
 If you offer a large selection then customers will feel overwhelmed by having so many choices before them.